BF theory explanation of the entropy for rotating isolated horizons: Rotating isolated horizons

 where $\Psi_2$ is the second components of the Weyl tensor.
 This is the main obstruction to apply the above method.
-In this section, it will show that the rotating part doesn't affect the symplectic form, so our method can applied to the rotating case too.
+In this section, it will be shown that the rotating part doesn't affect the symplectic form, so our method can be applied to the rotating case either.

 Eq.(\ref{4}) shows that the connection $A^{01}$ can be divided into two parts

 such that

 Under the SO$(1,1)$ transformation which characterized by the $\alpha$, the $\tilde{A}^{01}$ is unchanged and $\bar{A}^{01}$ transforms as a connection.
 Then, the horizon integral (\ref{5}) can be written as